 You can also extend your storage space on SugarSync servers by sharing files and getting your friends to sign up for the service (if your friend signs up for a paid plan, you both get 10 gigabytes for free!).

 SugarSync is usable on most devices: Windows (XP, Vista, 7 and 8) and Mac computers (sadly, no Linux support), iPhones, iPads, Androids, BlackBerrys, Symbians (Nokia) and Windows Mobile devices.
 To save time and bandwidth, only changed parts of files are downloaded and uploaded.
 For large files, this means huge savings.

-There is also a plug-in for Outlook 2007 and 2010 for synchronizing or backing up your e-mail attachments, using links instead of attachments, etc.
+There is also a plug-in for Outlook 2007 and later for synchronizing or backing up your e-mail attachments, using links instead of attachments, etc.

-Version 2 adds a special network drive with letter S to the list of local hard drives.
+Version 2 adds a special SugarSync drive to the list of available drives in Windows/File Explorer.
 This makes managing files and folders even easier.